telekom-mms/kavir/README.md

 ## helm chart

 The helm chart uses the container image described above to create a [kubernetes cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) inside the kubernetes cluster which periodically updates the csv files in the predefined git repository.
 Look inside the `helm` folder to read more about it and how to use it.

+## html-report-builder

+The html-report-builder is a python script that uses the csv files from the git repository to build a single page html report file.
+Look inside the `html-report-builder` folder to read more about it and how to use it.